 6.1) The safety stand must be in a sealed biohazard bag when outside the cabinet.

-6.2) Remove the safety stand from the bag; wipe the wires and drop outside the cabinet.
+6.2) Inside the cabinet, remove the safety stand from the bag; wipe the wires and drop outside the cabinet.

-6.3) Wipe all surfaces of the safety stand and change gloves.
+6.3) Wipe all surfaces of the safety stand.

-6.4) Plug in electrodes, turn on electroporator, and check settings.
+6.4) Transfer competent cells and DNA to cuvette; tamp to remove bubbles.

-6.5) Transfer competent cells and DNA to cuvette; tamp to remove bubbles.
+6.5) Place cuvette in safety stand; close safety stand and change gloves.

-6.6) Place cuvette in safety stand; close safety stand and change gloves.
+6.6) Plug in electrodes, turn on electroporator, and check settings.

 6.7) Pulse electroporator; if electroporating multiple samples keep one hand in the cabinet to change the cuvettes.